AhmedElian/AhmedElian/README.md

 ⚡ Fun Facts
 - Former lawyer with 7+ years of legal experience 🧑‍⚖️
 - Passionate about quality, clarity, and user satisfaction in tech 🧪
-- Enjoys hiking, learning languages, and solving logic puzzles 🧩
+- Enjoys swimming, learning languages, and solving logic puzzles 🧩

 ---